 - All right, title, and interest in and to any and all inventions, original works of authorship, developments, concepts, improvements, designs, discoveries, ideas, trademarks, or trade secrets, whether or not patentable or registrable under patent, copyright, or similar laws, which are solely or jointly conceived or developed or reduced to practice, or caused to be conceived or developed or reduced to practice by an employee while in the employ of the Company (including during off-duty hours), or with the use of Company's equipment, supplies, facilities, resources, or Company's confidential information shall be the property of the Company. - Employees should maintain the confidentiality of information entrusted to them by the Company or entities with which the Company has business relations, except when disclosure is authorized or legally mandated.
-Confidential information includes all nonpublic information that might be of use to competitors, or harmful to the company or its business associates, if disclosed, including but not limited to any non-public information that relates to the actual or anticipated business, research or development of the Company, or that relates to the Company technical data, trade secrets, or knowhow, including, but not limited to, research, product plans, or other information regarding the Company products or services and markets therefor, customer lists and customers (including, but not limited to, customers of the Company on which an employee calls or with which an employee may become acquainted during the term employment), software, developments, inventions, ideas, processes, formulas, technologies, designs, drawings, engineering, specifications, information regarding routes of synthesis, patent analyses relating to products, test results, reports, studies, analyses, hardware configuration information, marketing, distribution and sales, finances, projects, strategies, opportunities, and all other information which if disclosed would materially adversely affect the Company or would aid or benefit its competitors; provided, however, Company Confidential Information does not include any of the foregoing items to the extent the same have become publicly known and made generally available through no wrongful act. - The Company maintains a strict confidentiality policy.
-During an employee's term of employment with the Company, the employee shall comply with any and all written or unwritten rules and policies concerning confidentiality and shall fulfill the duties and responsibilities concerning confidentiality applicable to the employee. - In addition to fulfilling the responsibilities associated with his/her position in the Company, an employee shall not, without obtaining prior approval from the Company, disclose, announce or publish trade secrets or other confidential business information of the Company, nor shall an employee use such confidential information outside the course of his/her duties to the Company.
+Confidential information includes all non-public information that might be of use to competitors, or harmful to the company or its business associates, if disclosed, including but not limited to any non-public information that relates to the actual or anticipated business, research or development of the Company, or that relates to the Company technical data, trade secrets, or know-how, including, but not limited to, research, product plans, or other information regarding the Company products or services and markets therefor, customer lists and customers (including, but not limited to, customers of the Company on which an employee calls or with which an employee may become acquainted during the term employment), software, developments, inventions, ideas, processes, formulas, technologies, designs, drawings, engineering, specifications, information marketing, distribution and sales, finances, projects, strategies, opportunities, and all other information which if disclosed would materially adversely affect the Company or would aid or benefit its competitors; provided, however, Company Confidential Information does not include any of the foregoing items to the extent the same have become publicly known and made generally available through no wrongful act.

-- Even outside the work environment, an employee must maintain vigilance and refrain from disclosing important information regarding the Company or its business, business associates or employees. - An employee's duty of confidentiality with respect to the confidential information of the Company survives the termination of such employee's employment with the Company for any reason until such time as the Company discloses such information publicly or the information otherwise becomes available in the public sphere through no fault of the employee. - Upon termination of employment, or at such time as the Company requests, an employee must return to the Company all of its property without exception, including all forms of media containing confidential information, and may not retain duplicate materials.
+- The Company maintains a strict confidentiality policy.
+During an employee's term of employment with the Company, the employee shall comply with any and all written or unwritten rules and policies concerning confidentiality and shall fulfill the duties and responsibilities concerning confidentiality applicable to the employee. - In addition to fulfilling the responsibilities associated with his/her position in the Company, an employee shall not, without obtaining prior approval from the Company, disclose, announce or publish trade secrets or other confidential business information of the Company, nor shall an employee use such confidential information outside the course of his/her duties to the Company. - Even outside the work environment, an employee must maintain vigilance and refrain from disclosing important information regarding the Company or its business, business associates or employees. - An employee's duty of confidentiality with respect to the confidential information of the Company survives the termination of such employee's employment with the Company for any reason until such time as the Company discloses such information publicly or the information otherwise becomes available in the public sphere through no fault of the employee. - Upon termination of employment, or at such time as the Company requests, an employee must return to the Company all of its property without exception, including all forms of media containing confidential information, and may not retain duplicate materials. - Financial budgets and final accounts and various financial statements and statistical statements of the Group. - Personnel files, compensation & benefit, labor income and other personal information of the Group's employees.